Global Studies (GLST) 209

 GLST 209 has a Challenge for Credit option.

-GLST 209 examines the major economic, political, social, scientific, and technological developments in twentieth century history.
-The course adopts four broad themes: global interrelatedness; identity and difference; rise of the mass society; and technology versus nature.
-These themes serve as a guide to understanding the material in each of the course's fourteen units.
+Global Studies 209: A History of the World in the Twentieth Century: I introduces students to twentieth-century world history.
+The primary objective of this course is to help students to understand the major economic, political, social, scientific, and technological developments in the twentieth century.
+The course is based on four broad themes—global interrelatedness, identity and difference, the rise of the mass society, and technology versus nature—which serve as a guide to understanding the material in each unit of the course.

 - Unit 1: 1900—Age of Hope